Government of Canada / Gouvernement du Canada

 • (a) an individual who is required to hold a security clearance under section 50 in respect of the licence does not hold such a security clearance;

-• (b) the holder of a licence has failed to pay a fee in relation to the licence that is fixed under subsection 142(1) of the Act;
+• (b) the holder of a licence has failed to pay a fee in relation to the licence, or any other licence issued to that holder that is fixed by an order made under subsection 142(1) of the Act;

 • (c) the holder of a licence does not hold a cannabis licence issued under subsection 14(1.1) of the Excise Act, 2001, if it is required;